MirrorShih/LeetCodePicker/README.md

 - medium: The number of medium questions to select.
 - hard: The number of hard questions to select.

+If you want to clear the history of selected questions, you need to empty the contents of the `done.txt` file.
+This file contains the list of questions that have already been selected.

 If you want to customize the frequency of running LeetCodePicker, you can modify the cron schedule in the main.yml file located in the .github/workflows directory.